 |Microsoft.Azure.WebJobs.Extensions.DurableTask||2.0.0 or above|

-App Service Plan and App Service Environment with virtual network triggers
+App Service plan and App Service Environment with virtual network triggers

-When your function app runs in either an App Service Plan or an App Service Environment, you can use non-HTTP trigger functions.
+When your function app runs in either an App Service plan or an App Service Environment, you can use non-HTTP trigger functions.
 For your functions to get triggered correctly, you must be connected to a virtual network with access to the resource defined in the trigger connection.

 For example, assume you want to configure Azure Cosmos DB to accept traffic only from a virtual network.
 In this case, you must deploy your function app in an App Service plan that provides virtual network integration with that virtual network.
-This enables a function to be triggered by that Azure Cosmos DB resource.
+Integration enables a function to be triggered by that Azure Cosmos DB resource.

 Hybrid Connections is a feature of Azure Relay that you can use to access application resources in other networks.
 It provides access from your app to an application endpoint.
 You can't use it to access your application.
-Hybrid Connections is available to functions running on Windows in all but the Consumption plan.
+Hybrid Connections is available to functions that run on Windows in all but the Consumption plan.

 As used in Azure Functions, each hybrid connection correlates to a single TCP host and port combination.
 This means that the hybrid connection's endpoint can be on any operating system and any application as long as you're accessing a TCP listening port.
 The Hybrid Connections feature doesn't know or care what the application protocol is or what you're accessing.
 It just provides network access.